Perennial pepperweed

 Similar species: Hoary cress (Cardaria draba; non-native) looks slightly like perennial pepperweed but is only up to three feet tall and leaves clasp the stem.

-Control
+- Control

 Chemical: Mowing or grazing in spring followed by foliar spray of chlorsulfuron or imazapyr.
 Foliar spray of glyphosate at flower bud stage on small populations.

-For more information on control techniques, visit the Perennial pepperweed factsheet [exit DNR] by University of Wisconsin-Extension.
+For more information on control techniques, visit the Perennial pepperweed factsheet [exit DNR] by the University of Wisconsin-Extension.

-Resources
+- Resources

-Sources for content- Invasive Plant Atlas of New England: Perennial pepperweed [exit DNR].
+- Invasive Plant Atlas of New England: Perennial pepperweed [exit DNR].

 - Plant Conservation Alliance, Alien Plant Working Group Fact Sheet: Perennial Pepperweed [exit DNR].
 Last updated July 7, 2009.